-Workers in NZ feeling less engaged as well-being, inclusion, and intent to stay slide
+Workers in Australia feeling less engaged as wellbeing, inclusion and intent to stay slide

 Employers pumped a huge amount of resources into wellbeing throughout the pandemic – but it appears that their effectiveness has dried up.
-New Zealand employees are reporting lower levels of engagement, wellbeing, inclusion, and intent to stay with their employer for three-plus years.
+Compared to last year, Australian employees are reporting lower levels of engagement, wellbeing, inclusion, and intent to stay with their employer for three-plus years.

-It seems Kiwi employees are also more willing to jump ship, as the intent to stay with a current employer (51%) was well below the global average of 65%.
+It seems Australian employees are also more willing to jump ship, as the intent to stay with a current employer for three-plus years (54%) was well below the global average of 65%.

-The study also revealed that frontline employees such as cashiers, restaurant servers and retail workers are the most unhappy, poorly supported and least trusting of their managers.
-Dr Crissa Sumner, senior manager – XM Advisory Services at Qualtrics says that at a time when companies are facing challenging markets and trying to lift productivity, employee experience is one of the most important levers for businesses to prioritise.
+Dr Crissa Sumner, senior manager – XM Advisory Services at Qualtrics, says that at a time when companies are facing challenging markets and trying to lift productivity, employee experience is one of the most important levers for businesses to prioritise.

 AI and hybrid working results in mixed feelings

-Figures show that an average of 2-4 days in the office yields the best scores across all five metrics.
-Experience vs. expectations drops sharply when that rises to five days a week, with 39% of hybrid employees reporting a good experience compared to 30% of full-time office workers.
-However, the score is even lower for those who spend no time in the office at all (27%).
+Figures show that an average of two to four days in the office yields the best scores.
+Both engagement and wellbeing drop sharply when that rises to five days a week, with 72% of hybrid employees reporting good engagement compared to 62% of full-time office workers.
+Zero office days yielded the worst results for inclusion but outdid five days a week in the remaining four categories – in contrast to other regions globally, where zero time in the office saw employees produce the lowest scores.

-New Zealand employees also appear to be the most hesitant about adopting AI-powered tools to help them with their work.
-Half of local respondents (50%) said they were not open to using AI, compared to 42% globally.
+Australian employees also appear to be hesitant about adopting AI-powered tools to help them with their work.
+Approximately half of local respondents (49%) said they were not open to using AI, compared to 42% globally who were in favour of it.

-“While the world of AI-driven systems may unsettle some employees, if companies prove they are driving organisational improvements based on their usage, the organisation can build trust,” head of employee experience product science Matthew Evans says.
+“While the world of AI-driven systems may unsettle some employees, if companies prove they are driving organisational improvements based on their usage, the organisation can build trust,” says Qualtrics’ head of employee experience product science, Matthew Evans.

 “By emphasising transparency, explainability and communicating action, organisations will mitigate the risk of coming across as ‘Big Brother’ and can even see improved relationships between employees and leadership.”

-Employees comfortable with sharing work emails and chats for better experience
+Employees comfortable with sharing work emails and chats for a better experience

 Alongside directly solicited feedback such as an engagement survey, ‘passive listening’ to channels such as work emails, interview notes and chat messages can provide critical insights around engagement.

-It seems New Zealand employees have little issue with employers gathering feedback in this way in return for a better employee experience.
-A majority of employees (66%) were comfortable with employers using email data, while 63% were okay with employers using data from their work systems and processes.
+It seems Australian employees have little issue with employers gathering feedback in this way in return for a better employee experience.
+A majority of employees (68%) were comfortable with employers using email data, while 64% were OK with employers using data from their work systems and processes.

-However, they are less comfortable with social media being used as an insights tool.
-Only 31% were okay with their company using data from anonymous social media posts, compared to 37% who weren’t.
+However, they were less comfortable with social media being used as an insights tool.
+Only 35% were OK with their company using data from non-anonymous social media posts, while 37% said they were comfortable with companies using data from anonymous posts.

 “Employees are very clearly saying: ‘Here is our boundary’,” Herbert says.
 “Organisations have to respect that.”